-Non-residential use Base Development Charge Rates for Trunk Infrastructure networks other than stormwater (\$ per demand unit of m 2 of GFA) Base Development Charge Rates for stormwater Trunk Infrastructure network (\$ per demand unit of m 2 of impervious area)
+Non-residential use Infrastructure charge rates for Trunk Infrastructure networks other than stormwater (\$ per demand unit of m 2 of GFA) Infrastructure charge rates for stormwater Trunk Infrastructure network (\$ per demand unit of m2 of

-Commercial (office) charge ca tegory

-Office 159.70 11.41

-Sales office 159.70 11.41

-Educational facility charge car tegory
+Educational facility charge cate gony impervious area)

 Childcare centre 159.70 11.41

 Community care centre 159.70 11.41

 Educational establishment 159.70 11.41

-Entertainment charge categor у
+Entertainment charge category 100.70 11.71

 Hotel (non-residential component) 228.12 11.41

 Nightclub entertainment facility 228.12 11.41

 Theatre 228.12 11.41

 Resort complex 228.12 11.41

-Indoor sport and recreational facility charge category
+Indoor sport and recreational fa cility charge category

 Indoor sport and recreation 228.12 (Non Court Areas) 11.41

-facility 22.77 (for Court Areas) 11.41
+facility 22.77 (Court Areas) 11.41

 Industry charge category

 Low impact industry 57.06 11.41

 Research and technology industry 57.06 11.41

 Warehouse 57.06 11.41

-Essential services charge cate egory
+Essential services charge categ ory

 Emergency services 159.70 11.41

 Health care services 159.70 11.41

 Residential care facility 159.70 11.41

 Veterinary services 159.70 11.41

 Minor uses charge category

-Uses in the minor uses charge category category that the MEDQ decides e which are applicable to the charge should apply for the use having regard to upon the Trunk Infrastructure networks by
+Uses in the minor uses charge category The Development Charge rate is that which is applicable to the charge category that the MEDQ decides should apply for the use having regard to the use and the demand placed upon the Trunk Infrastructure networks by the use.

 Other uses charge category

-Uses in the other uses charge category category that the MEDQ decides e which are applicable to the charge should apply for the use having regard to upon the Trunk Infrastructure networks by
+Uses in the other uses charge category The Development Charge rate is that which is applicable to the charge category that the MEDQ decides should apply for the use having regard to the use and the demand placed upon the Trunk Infrastructure networks by the use.